walkerthecreator/walkerthecreator/README.md

 - 👋 Hi, I’m @walkerthecreator pursuing my B.tech in Computer Science & Engineering.
 - 👀 I’m interested in web Development , Machine learning & Data Science.
 - 🌱 I’m currently learning Web Development & Machine learning.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me @walkerthecreator on Instagram
+- 📫 How to reach me @walkerthecreator on Instagram.

 <!---
 walkerthecreator/walkerthecreator is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.